Caine's Arcade: Background

 Filmmaker Nirvan Mullick first noticed Caine's project when getting a new door handle for his 1996 Toyota Corolla.
-Intrigued by the arcade, Mullick spoke with Caine and was particularly impressed by the business elements, such as the $2 "Fun Pass" that offered 500 plays.
+Intrigued by the arcade, Mullick spoke with Caine and was impressed by the business elements, such as the $2 "Fun Pass" that offered 500 plays.
 Mullick bought a Fun Pass himself and played the games.

 Documentary

 After visiting Caine's Arcade, Mullick returned a few weeks later to ask George for permission to make a short film about the arcade.
-He planned to debut the film at DIY Days, held at the University of California, Los Angeles, in late October.
+He planned to debut the film at "DIY Days", held at the University of California, Los Angeles, in late October.
 George approved and mentioned that Mullick had been Caine's first and only customer.
 Upon learning this, Mullick coordinated a flash mob using social media platforms like Facebook and Reddit, intending to include it in the documentary.

-On the day of the flash mob, George took Caine out for pizza in the afternoon, allowing over one hundred participants time to gather and prepare signs.
-When Caine returned, the crowd greeted him with a cheer of "We came to play."

 Mullick edited a 14-minute rough cut of the documentary, which was shown at a UCLA event in October 2011.
 The film featured an original song called "Caine's Arcade" by local musician Juli Crockett, along with a track by the band Dead Man's Bones, fronted by actor Ryan Gosling.

 The final, 11-minute version of the documentary was released online on April 9, 2012, on Vimeo and YouTube.
 The film quickly gained attention, accumulating over a million views on the first day and over 5 million views within five days.
 Mullick attributed the success to the documentary's "strong emotional impact".